Venn diagram

 Sydney

-“A scruffy, spunky, spikey mutt.
-Has a gravelly bark.
-Not a fan of vacuums.
-Rescued in 2009 in Madison, WI.
-They thought she might have been 3 or 4 then.
-We moved and live in MN now.
-She is nearing "mystery" 17 yrs old but still has bursts of energy.
+“In memory of my scruffy, spunky, spikey mutt.
+Rescued in 2009 in Madison, WI, passed away Jan.
+2023.
+Adopted at 3-4 yrs old.
+We moved to MN.
+Had a gravelly bark.
 Used to jump when playing, very athletic dog!
 Has a heart murmur that is slight due to old age.
 She barely sheds and dries in two minutes after a bath.
 Healthiest dog I've ever had.
 Good traveler and fast learner.
 Herds dogs and people.”

 Place of Birth